ks07/alive-pension/README.md

 {
     "username": "USERNAME", // Your login username, usually your email address "password": "PASSWORD", // Your password
-    "myFunds": { // Add as many objects to myFunds as you have investment funds "FUND FULL NAME": { // The official name of the investment fund - these are usually very long!
+    "headless": false, // If set to true, Chromium will be launched in headless mode "chromeArgs": [], // An array of additional argument strings to pass to the chromium executable "myFunds": { // Add as many objects to myFunds as you have investment funds "FUND FULL NAME": { // The official name of the investment fund - these are usually very long!
             "shortname": "MYNAME", // A shortname to use for this fund when printing and visualising data